 15 to 50 |

-- Replace half of the white flour with whole grain varieties in your favorite recipes.
+- Replace half the white flour with whole grain versions in your favorite recipes.

-- Replace one meat dish per week with a delicious bean or chickpea dish.
+- Swap one meat dish per week for a delicious bean or chickpea meal.

-- Sprinkle 1 to 2 tablespoons of pumpkin seeds or sesame seeds over your meals to give them that extra kick.
+- Sprinkle 1 to 2 tbsp pumpkin seeds or sesame over your meals for an extra boost.

-- Choose sourdough rye bread to increase the absorption of beneficial minerals.
+- Choose sourdough rye bread to increase mineral absorption.

-- Keep almonds or a small piece of dark chocolate handy as a healthy snack during the day.
+- Keep almonds or a small piece of dark chocolate handy as a friendly snack during the day.

 Eating habits that drain or boost absorption

-Phytates, found in whole grains and legumes, can bind to magnesium and reduce how much is absorbed.
-But don't despair—this doesn't mean you have to say goodbye to these healthy foods.
-By soaking, sprouting, or baking with sourdough, you can break down the phytates and make the minerals more available to your body.
+Phytates found in whole grains and legumes can bind magnesium and reduce absorption.
+But don’t worry — this doesn’t mean you should give up these healthy foods.
+Soaking, sprouting or baking with sourdough can break down phytates and make minerals more available to your body.

-In addition, high doses of calcium, zinc, or iron in supplement form can compete for absorption.
-Therefore, it may be a good idea to spread your mineral supplements throughout the day if you are taking several varieties.
-Protein and organic acids from, for example, lemon juice or vinegar in your dressings can also help your body absorb magnesium even better.
+High doses of calcium, zinc or iron from supplements can also compete for absorption.
+Therefore, it can be a good idea to spread mineral supplements throughout the day if you take several.
+Protein and organic acids from, for example, lemon juice or vinegar in your dressings can also help your body absorb magnesium better.

-A high intake of sugar and alcohol can increase the excretion of magnesium, and prolonged use of acid-reducing medication can inhibit absorption over time.
-It is therefore important to take care to give your body the best conditions for thriving.
+A high intake of sugar and alcohol can increase magnesium excretion, and long-term use of acid-suppressing medication can impair absorption over time.
+It’s therefore important to take care so you give your body the best conditions to thrive.

-Magnesium is often associated with calmness and inner balance—and for good reason.
-The mineral dampens NMDA receptors and promotes GABA activity, which together results in a more harmonious nervous system.
-Studies show that sleep quality can improve slightly, especially in older people with low magnesium intake, making everyday life a little easier.
+Magnesium is often associated with calm and inner balance — and for good reason.
+The mineral dampens NMDA receptors and promotes GABA activity, which together create a more harmonious nervous system.
+Studies show sleep quality can improve slightly, especially in older adults with low magnesium intake, making daily life a bit gentler.

-Cramps in the calves are a familiar problem for many people.
-For example, many pregnant women experience significant improvement when they add magnesium to their daily routine.
+Leg cramps are a common issue.
+Many pregnant people, for example, experience significant improvement when they add magnesium to their daily routine.

-In sports contexts, magnesium helps promote muscle and nerve function, and the positive effects are especially noticeable in those who start with a low baseline.
-Although the effect for otherwise healthy individuals may be subtle, it can be a welcome aid during periods of intense training and high sweat production.
+In athletic contexts, magnesium supports muscle and nerve function, and the positive effects are most noticeable for those starting from a low baseline.
+While the effect for otherwise healthy people may be subtle, it can be a helpful support during intensive training and heavy sweating.

-To meet all the different needs, we have developed two products with magnesium: our Magnesium Serum Relax, which has a high content and is perfect for use after training or during extra demanding periods, and our magnesium serum Rest Roll-On, which has a lower dose and is designed for evening use, so you can relax and recharge.
-This way, you can easily adjust your magnesium intake to both the small moments of everyday life and the bigger events.
+To meet these various needs, we have developed two magnesium products: our Magnesiumserum Relax, which is high-strength and perfect for use after training or during demanding periods, and our magnesium serum Rest Roll-On, which has a lower dose and is designed for evening use to help you relax and recharge.
+This way you can easily tailor your magnesium intake for both everyday moments and life’s bigger events.

-Our magnesium serum can be used by everyone – even if you are already taking other magnesium supplements.
-It is an extra loving embrace for every part of your day.
+Our magnesium serum can be used by everyone — even if you already take other magnesium supplements.
+It’s an extra caring embrace for every part of your day.

-Research shows that a magnesium supplement of around 300 to 500 mg daily over a few weeks can lower blood pressure by approximately 2 to 4 mmHg in small but noticeable steps.
+Research shows that a magnesium supplement of around 300 to 500 mg daily over several weeks can modestly reduce blood pressure by about 2 to 4 mmHg.

-Dietary patterns such as DASH, which are naturally rich in both minerals and vitamins, complement magnesium-rich foods and enhance the health-promoting effect.
-It's like giving your heart an extra loving hand in a busy everyday life.
+Dietary patterns like DASH, which are naturally rich in both minerals and vitamins, complement magnesium-rich foods and enhance the health-promoting effect.
+It’s like giving the heart an extra caring hand in a busy everyday life.

-When it comes to blood sugar regulation, many people experience improvements in insulin response, especially if they start from a low baseline.
-At the same time, magnesium helps stabilize the heart rhythm by harmonizing the electrical activity in the heart muscle—a calming effect for both body and soul.
+Regarding blood sugar regulation, many people see improvements in insulin response, especially if they start from a low baseline.
+At the same time, magnesium helps stabilize heart rhythm by harmonizing the electrical activity in the heart muscle — a calming effect for both body and mind.

-Certain forms of magnesium work by attracting water to the intestines, which can relieve constipation and provide a little more space for a calm feeling.
-Magnesium citrate and magnesium oxide are often used for short periods of time for this very effect.
+Certain forms of magnesium attract water into the bowel, which can relieve constipation and create a gentler feeling.
+Magnesium citrate and magnesium oxide are often used short-term for this effect.

-Migraine prevention is an exciting area, where studies show that regular magnesium supplementation over several weeks can significantly reduce the number of migraine attacks and make everyday life a little easier to bear.
+Migraine prevention is an exciting area where studies show that regular magnesium supplementation over several weeks can noticeably reduce the frequency of migraine attacks and make daily life easier to bear.

 Different forms of magnesium as supplements

-With loving care and attention to detail, our goal is to help you find the right balance throughout your life – from the little ones just starting out to those with many years of life experience.
-Because we know that small, loving steps towards a better everyday life, with the right ingredients, can make a big difference.
+With caring attention and an eye for detail, our goal is to help you find the right balance throughout life — from beginners to those with many years of experience.
+We know that small, loving steps toward a better everyday life, with the right ingredients, can make a big difference.